CHARGEDdev/api-design/userevent/ticket.md

 - access_token
 Required:
-- ticketID (Used to update ticket)
+- id (Ticket id used to update ticket)
 - eventID (Only needed when ticketID is not passed to the endpoint, creates ticket, is not used after ticket is created)
 Optional:
 - name